 What this service is for

-Weatherproof exterior wall coating for rendered and masonry surfaces
+Weatherproof coating for rendered and masonry walls

 Survey checks before specification

-Surface type, porosity and existing coating condition
+Surface type, porosity and how the old coating is holding

 Cracks, blown render, spalling masonry and damp patches

-Access requirements, neighbouring property and live-site restrictions
+Access, neighbouring property and live-site restrictions

 Specification